Skip to main content

 Strength

-Green Beech has general strength properties roughly equal to those of oak, but after drying, most values increase and beech is stronger than oak in bending strength, stiffness and shear by some 20 per cent, and considerably stronger in resistance it impact loads.
+Green Beech has general strength properties roughly equal to those of oak, but after drying, most values increase and beech is stronger than oak in bending strength, stiffness and shear by about 20%, and considerably stronger in resistance when it impacts loads.

 Durability